Uganda Civil Aviation Authority: Overview

 The agency was created by an Act of Parliament in 1994 as a state agency of the Ministry of Transport, Housing and Communication.
 As of October 2016, it was under the Ministry of Works and Transport.

-The mandate of the UCAA is to coordinate and oversee Uganda's aviation industry, including licensing, regulation, air search and rescue, air traffic control, ownership of airports and aerodromes, and Ugandan and international aviation law.
+The mandate of the UCAA is to coordinate and oversee Uganda's aviation industry, including licensing, regulation, air search and rescue, air traffic control, ownership of airports and aerodromes, and implementation of Ugandan and international aviation law.
 It also represents Uganda in an international capacity within the aviation community and in all other aviation matters.
-As of October 2016, the UCAA managed Entebbe International Airport and 13 other airports.
+As of October 2016, the UCAA managed Entebbe International Airport and 13 other airports across the country.